nexuslbs/sql-forge/README.md

 )
 ```

 When the key type is marked as `scalar`, the macro generates a `query_scalar!` validator instead of `query_as!`.
-This is equivalent to using a standalone `scalar i64` in a single-result query.
+This is equivalent to using a standalone `scalar AmountWrapper` in a single-result query.

 ### Return type pattern